Machine Learning for Continuous Quantum Error Correction on Superconducting Qubits: Models

 \subsection{Recurrent Neural Network (RNN)}

 Neural networks are a subset of the broader family of machine learning methods based on acquiring a learned representation of the data, which consists of parameterized layers of linear transformations and nonlinear activation functions.
 RNNs are a class of neural network in which the layers connect temporally, combining the previous time step and a hidden representation into the representation for the current time step.
 They are thus well suited for representation of the time-dependence of continuously measured error syndromes over discrete time steps.
+Using a training set of labeled signals, the RNN can learn the properties of the weak measurement signal and the structure of the underlying bit-flip channel, which allows it to accurately detect errors as they occur.

-In particular, the dynamics of a simple recurrent neural network can be expressed by the following equations:
+The dynamics of a simple recurrent neural network can be expressed by the following equations:

 For each time step $t$, the network accepts the input vector $x_t$ and, along with the hidden state vector from the previous time step $h_{t-1}$, performs a linear transformation parameterized by the weight matrices $W_{h}$ and $U_{h}$ and the bias vector $b_{h}$ before applying a nonlinear activation function given by $\sigma_h$.
 The result is the hidden state vector for the current time step $h_{t}$, which is acted upon by an analogous series of operations defined by $W_{y}$, $b_y$ and $\sigma_y$ to produce the output vector $y_t$.
 We note that the hidden state $h_t$ effectively encodes a description of the history of inputs $\{x_{t'}\}_{t'=0}^{t'=t}$, which therefore allows the network to extract temporal, non-Markovian features from the data.